medcomdk/dk_MunicipalityObservationResults/docs/index.md

 The standard documentation below provides the necessary content to understand the needs for modernization, the role of the MedCom HomeCareObservation message, what to implement and how to get a MedCom certificate.
 The standard documentation for MedCom HomeCareObservation includes:
   * Clinical Guidelines and documentation
   * Use cases
-  * Technical Specifications in terms of the relevant IGs and clinical introduction to the content of the IG.
-  * *mention other relevant documentation*
 <p>&nbsp;</p>

 ### 1.1 Clinical Guidelines and documentation